Posted on 17 June 2020, updated on 12 May 2023.

 push the app with

 docker.
-I assume you're already logged to your docker repository (if not, simply
+I assume you're already logged into your docker repository (if not, simply

 docker login for the default DockerHub).